RMPR/brows3rs/README.md

 -- Make following endpoints:
 --- LIST <artifact_path> - returns a list of all artifacts
 --- DOWNLOAD <artifact_path> - downloads all artifacts
-- Add a frontend project that compiles to web assembly (dioxus has file browser example)
 - Make requests from frontend to http server.
 - Add some unit tests